peterfairfield/anaxis/p/aunt_elsela.md

 She works in Bard's Library, and will be invaluable once they find her, +4 on most any check of anything.
 Also can get them discount godown etc.

-> Whenever they are really in a tight spot, at least when it comes to research, she can send them a note or a book.
+> Whenever they are reallty in a tight spot, at least when it comes to research, she can send them a note or a book.

 ## Lamprey Salty Elisa